limited Openings FOR NEW Clients

 I work with clients from all age groups, genders, and sexual identities.
 Treating depression, anxiety, trauma, relationship issues, addiction, life changes, anger, or most mental health conditions.

-In individual psychotherapy or talk therapy, I will work with you on a one-to-one basis.
-Using in-person, telehealth (video), or a hybrid of both.
-Individual psychotherapy is by far the most common type of therapy and can be comprised of several different therapeutic approaches.
+In individual psychotherapy or talk therapy, I will work with you one-to-one.
+I am using in-person, telehealth (video), or a hybrid of both.
+Individual psychotherapy is the most common type of therapy and can comprise several different therapeutic approaches.

-The primary goal of individual therapy is to increase understanding of one’s thought and behavior patterns to help improve function and well-being.
+The primary goal of individual therapy is to increase understanding of one’s thoughts and behavior patterns to help improve function and well-being.
 In treatment, you can learn how to manage stress, interpersonal difficulties, and troubling situations effectively.
-Working with you to develop the skills to make healthy decisions, set goals and become more self-aware.
+Working with you to develop the skills to make healthy decisions, set goals, and become more self-aware.

 Couple & Family Therapy

 Marriage counseling, couple therapy, or family therapy can help to learn skills for building better, stronger bonds.
 Learn how to communicate openly, calmly, and clearly and solve problems rationally, without aggression or anger.

 This form of therapy or counseling aims to guide those in a troubled relationship or those who want to improve their relationship through difficult times and help them develop and grow stronger.
 I will work with you to find ways to improve communication, learn to resolve conflict without aggression or anger, and address issues that create problems in your relationship.

 Conflicts with children or grandchildren